 With multiple myeloma, your immune system takes a serious hit.
 That makes it much harder for you to fight infections.
 So your immune system is a focus in many treatments.

-There are many different immune system drugs your doctor will consider.
+There are many different immune system drugs (immunotherapy) your doctor will consider.
 You’ll want to get familiar with what they do and how they work.

-They’re medicines that help your immune system control your myeloma.
+Immunotherapy boosts the body’s natural defenses in the fight against cancer.
 Some boost the immune system to help the body fight the disease.
 Other suppress it to do the same thing.
 Still more destroy cancer cells directly or ease the side effects of other treatments.

 These medicines recognize cancer cells.
 They help your immune system point out and attack those cells.
 The three medications below are taken as pills.
 Your doctor may call them immunomodulators or immune-modifying drugs.

 - Thalidomide (Thalomid) lowers the blood supply to cancers.
 It was first used to treat myeloma in the late 1990s.
 Before that, it was used as a sedative and nausea medication for pregnant women until it was found to cause birth defects.

 - Lenalidomide (Revlimid) was designed to be a stronger form of thalidomide.

 - Pomalidomide (Pomalyst) is the newest drug of this type approved by the FDA for multiple myeloma.
 It’s similar to the others above.
 You’re most likely to get it if you’ve received at least two prior treatments for multiple myeloma.

 These drugs share a few common side effects: